gradle/develocity-build-config-samples/README.md

 The samples can be grouped into the following categories:

  - Configuration snippets to capture additional data in build scans
- - Configuration snippets to improve and optimize build performance
+ - Configuration snippets to optimize build performance
- - Template projects when using Gradle or Maven with Gradle Enterprise
+ - Template projects for Gradle and Maven when using Gradle Enterprise
  - Scripts and code to apply and reuse Gradle Enterprise across multiple projects

 ## Learn more